CS-433/ml-project-1-404notfound/README.md

 TODO list:

 1. Competition Arena: [link](https://www.aicrowd.com/challenges/epfl-machine-learning-higgs).
 2. Implement 6 functions in `implementations.py`.
 [Test](https://github.com/epfml/ML_course/tree/master/projects/project1/grading_tests) the implementations first.
+(Passed first four functions)
 3. Submit predictions (optional).
+Provide a script `run.py` which produces exactly the same `.csv` predictions which you used in your best submission to the competition system.
 4. Submit one report ([template](https://github.com/epfml/ML_course/tree/master/projects/project1/latex-example-paper)) and one code repository for each group.
 (Not sure)